contextDAO/Documentation/contents/community.md

 6. **Content Marketing** — Start promoting the content:
 - Organic — All our social network channels.
-- Paid — Facebook and LinkedIn ads.
+- Paid — Youtube, LinkedIn, and Facebook Ads.

 7. **Content Strategy Map:**
 [Visit this link to see the Content Strategy Map](https://www.figma.com/file/UlRfLWL7SlHyIh7sDCCV0N/Building-Community?node-id=0%3A1)